jorgenponder/whos-talking/README.md

 See this tweet for an example: <https://twitter.com/jorgenponder/status/1641948460420145152>

-## How it works, lower level

-You need one srt file that contains the video or sound file.
-Each segment must have an end timestamp and not just a start timestamp.

-If you have a video file called ```20200424.mp4```, and a file ```20200424.srt``` containing the segments, split.py will split the mp4 file into wav segments based on the timestamps from those segments:

-    cat 2020-04-24.srt | ./bin/python split.py 20200424.mp4

-Once you have all those wav files, you can run ```./bin python make-srt-with-id.py```.
-First you must change the specifications in ```make-srt-with-id.py``` to match where the wav files are, and where the speaker sample is.

-./bin/python make-srt-with-id.py

 ## Install SpeechBrain

 This project relies on SpeechBrain.
 Here is one way to install it.
 It's not the smartest way to do it but I prefer to specify the way I did that worked, instead of an optimized way I haven't tried yet.
 Instructions for Ubuntu, but should work under most OSes.